fogus/spiel/brettspiel/insurrection/README.markdown

 *Insurrection* is a Chess variant where individual pieces can move up or down in rank via capture, and governments are toppled.

+*note: these are living rules, but the latest rules are always found on the [Insurrection page at Chess Variants](http://www.chessvariants.org/index/msdisplay.php?itemid=MSinsurrection)*

 Setup
 =====